N.Y. fashion week reaches beyond runways toward diversity

 Fashion icon Tom Ford will unite the sexes with a Feb.
 6 show featuring looks for both men and women.

-“Fashion week is a celebration of fashion’s role in our culture,” said Leslie Russo, vice president of IMG fashion events, which puts on the shows.
+“Fashion week is a celebration of fashion’s role in our culture,” said Leslie Russo, executive vice president of IMG fashion events, which puts on the shows.

 “We all wear clothes,” Russo observed.
 “I think you would really see over the last few years how fashion week has changed the conversation around things like diversity in casting.